About Glen Allison

 I have a Bachelor of Architecture degree from the University of California, Berkeley.
 During the past two and a half decades (except for two very brief periods) I maintained no permanent residence while I photographed more than a hundred countries.
-My focus was to capture iconic travel photography that is represented by Getty Images through which my imagery has been published in excess of 85,000 times in most of the world’s leading travel publications, including National Geographic and Conde Nast Traveler.
+My focus was to capture iconic travel photography that is represented by Getty Images through which my imagery has been published in excess of 100,000 times in most of the world’s leading travel publications, including National Geographic and Conde Nast Traveler.
 Read my wild, vagabond tale in this blog post, “Tarnished Textures Transformed.”

 I’m the original founder of the Stock Artists’s Alliance, a trade association that represented photographers worldwide in an exhaustive effort to challenge big business in their gluttonous pursuits to infringe upon photographer’s intellectual property rights and fair remuneration.
 I’m also active in the Soka Gakkai International (SGI), a lay Buddhist organization dedicated to the promotion of global peace, the respect and dignity of all cultures and the fostering of quality education.